elydre/profanOS/README.md

 ![wave](https://elydre.github.io/img/profan.svg)

-The profan Operating System is an independent OS supporting multitasking and virtual memory, developed from scratch.
+The profan Operating System is an independent OS developed from scratch.
+It is not intended to be used massively or to have broad hardware support.

+profanOS is characterized by its ring0-only preemptive modular multitasking minimalist kernel and colorful-looking command line-based user interface.

-You can find the list of things to do [here](https://framindmap.org/c/maps/1263862/embed)
+You can find a progress map [here](https://framindmap.org/c/maps/1263862/embed)...

 ## Setup